ChatEz-Project/ChatEz-Backend/README.md

 - `NODE_ENV=test npm test`

 Notes:
+- Running in "dev" or "test" uses test database
-- Running in "dev" mode disables auth
+- Running in "test" mode also disables auth and lastActive middleware